Financial planning tools and services to put you on the path to the future you want

 According to the U.S. Census Bureau, the typical American home has been getting bigger and bigger.
 In 1973, the nationwide average house size was 1,660 square feet.
 In 2013, the average size had grown to 2,261 square feet.
 (And, Zillow says the median size of all single-family homes is 1,600–1,650 square feet.)

 Tiny houses are much much smaller than these averages.
 Tiny houses are not just small suburban bungalows as compared to McMansions.
 Tiny means very small – much smaller than average.
 In fact, some tiny homes are no larger than 100 square feet.
 That’s about the size of an average house’s master bathroom.

 If you’re stuck thinking about how difficult it would be to live in your bathroom, step outside of that for just a moment.
 A tiny home doesn’t have to be that small.
 Many are closer to 400 or 500 square feet.
 However, that’s still less than a quarter the size of a typical American home.

 Think you could live in that amount of space?
 A lot of people do, and many of them would never go back.

 There are a few key reasons retired people are pursuing tiny homes.

 Tiny homes are the ultimate in downsizing.
 Home equity is the biggest source of wealth for most people.
 Cashing out your regular home and moving into a tiny home can dramatically improve your retirement finances.

 Retirees talk a lot about downsizing.
-Moving to a tiny home is downsizing BIG time… Wait… small time, but with BIG financial benefits.
+Moving to a tiny home is downsizing big time.

 Tiny homes are smaller, which means that they require less resources to build and keep running.
 They have a smaller physical footprint, but also a smaller environmental footprint.